 To Wrap Up

 Your annotated bibliography isn't just a list—it's a guidebook to your research journey.
 Collect diverse sources, pick a citation style, organize smartly, and add brief annotations for an extra punch.
 Whether it's climate change, AI ethics, or digital privacy, your bibliography tells a story.
-Wrap it up knowing you've not just showcased sources but crafted a user-friendly map for others diving into your research world.
+Wrap it up knowing you've not just showcased sources but crafted a user-friendly map how to write an annotated bibliography for others diving into your research world.